Mariano Rivera: Legacy

 Rivera achieved a reputation as an all-time great reliever among baseball experts and his peers.
 Hall of Fame starter-turned-closer Dennis Eckersley called him "the best ever, no doubt", while Trevor Hoffman said he "will go down as the best reliever in the game in history".
 Torre said, "He's the best I've ever been around.
 Not only the ability to pitch and perform under pressure, but the calm he puts over the clubhouse."
 Writer Tom Verducci said, "Rivera is definitively the best at his position by a wider margin than any player at any position in the history of baseball.
 There is Rivera, a gulf, and then every other closer."
 He compared Rivera's reputation for being the best at his sport's position to those of Michael Jordan in basketball and Wayne Gretzky in ice hockey.
 MLB Commissioner Bud Selig said, "Clearly unequivocally, he's the greatest relief pitcher of all time, and did it in a way that was remarkable."
 Speaking about Rivera's looming presence at the end of games, Alex Rodriguez said: "He's the only guy in baseball who can change the game from a seat in the clubhouse or the bullpen.
 He would start affecting teams as early as the fifth inning, because they knew he was out there.
 I've never seen anyone who could affect a game like that."
 Gossage said that Rivera "might be the greatest closer of all-time" but suggested that the modern closer's job has become too specialized and easy compared to multiple-inning "firemen" from Gossage's era; Rivera had only one regular season save of seven-plus outs in his career, whereas Gossage logged 53.
-In 2019, The Athletic ranked Rivera 91st on its list of the greatest baseball players, and in 2022, ESPN.com ranked him the 31st-greatest MLB player.
+Rivera has been ranked among the greatest baseball players of all time, with The Athletic ranking him 91st in 2019, and ESPN.com ranking him 31st in 2022.
+Two years later, ESPN.com ranked him 59th on its list of the top 100 professional athletes of the 21st century.